atreyasha/spp-explainability/docs/develop.md

     3. Think about why larger regex models tend to show more misalignment from neural counterparts compared to smaller models

-    4. If possible, add a basic human evaluation of explainability otherwise leave it to future work

-    5. Explain discussion figures very clearly and show the relevance to the third research question, can talk about neurons responsible for certain decisions, as well as distributed representations in neurons where there is really no clear neuron responsible for one-thing -\> which is an impediment to explainability
+    4. Can talk about neurons responsible for certain decisions, as well as distributed representations in neurons where there is really no clear neuron responsible for one-thing -\> which is an impediment to explainability

-    6. Visualizations

-        1.  show visualizations of important patterns in a regex model -\> something which is small and fits well into a page

-            1.  figures must be manually put together later directly in latex

-            2.  consider removing double-circle for start state, since this usually denotes the accepting state

-        2.  show TikZ visualization of each binary neuron\'s relative importance for classes -\> would be interesting to see how saturated these are
+    5. If possible, add a basic human evaluation of explainability otherwise leave it to future work

 4. Conclusions